jlabruna/onlyjamz/README.md

 5. **Two layers of prompt generation.** The original idea generation was meant to be a summary.
 When the idea was saved, there would be another prompt sent to ChatGPT to give a more detailed idea, which would also be saved in the database, along with an image (see below)

 6. **Image Generation.** The original idea was to have a prompt submitted to ChatGPT AND to an image generation tool, such as Midjourney or SD.
 The Image generation would only occur on the second submission, once the idea is saved.
 However, since Auth was abandoned, I did not want to implement this feature until I had an MVP working.

+## Testing

+Tests were done in Python, in file test.py.
+There are 6 tests, all successful.